koimoee/ProCommit/README.md

 ### OpenAI

 - `procommit.openAI.apiKey`: API Key needed for generating AI commit messages.
-- `procommit.openAI.gptVersion`: Version of GPT used.
+- `procommit.openAI.modelVersion`: Version of AI Model used.
 - `procommit.openAI.customEndpoint`: Custom endpoint URL.
 - `procommit.openAI.temperature`: Controls randomness.
 Lower values result in less random completions.
 As the temperature approaches zero, the model becomes deterministic and repetitive.
 - `procommit.openAI.maxTokens`: The maximum number of tokens to generate.
 Requests can use up to 2048 tokens shared between prompt and completion.